braindead-fr/braindead-fr/README.md

 ### Aka braindead-fr

 Welcome to my GitHub!
-I'm the guy who makes cool stuff with Unity while pretending to know what I'm doing.
-I drink coffee and occasionally write code.
+I’m the guy who dabbles in web development while pretending I have everything under control.
+Fueled by coffee and the occasional burst of productivity.

 ## About Me

 - 🧠 Brain is mostly dead, but I make it work.
-- 🎮 Unity Developer – because reality is overrated.
+- 💻 Web Developer – turning caffeine into code.
 - ☕ Caffeine enthusiast and part-time procrastinator.

 ## Fun Facts